canonical/cloud-init/doc/rtd/reference/datasources/aliyun.rst

 Metadata
 --------

-Instance metadata can be queried at :file:`http://100.100.100.200/2016-01-01/meta-data`:
+Instance meta-data can be queried at :file:`http://100.100.100.200/2016-01-01/meta-data`:

 .. code-block:: shell-session